entitledcoders/cherriebot/botenv/share/doc/yt_dlp/README.txt

                                     The name of the browser to load cookies from.
 Currently supported browsers are:
                                     brave, chrome, chromium, edge, firefox,
-                                    opera, safari, vivaldi.
-Optionally, the
+                                    opera, safari, vivaldi, whale.
+Optionally,
-                                    KEYRING used for decrypting Chromium cookies
+                                    the KEYRING used for decrypting Chromium
-                                    on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their respective seperators.
+                                    cookies on Linux, the name/path of the PROFILE to load cookies from, and the CONTAINER name (if Firefox) ("none" for no container) can be given with their
-                                    By default, all containers of the most recently accessed profile are used.
+                                    respective separators.
+By default, all
+                                    containers of the most recently accessed
+                                    profile are used.
+Currently supported
-                                    Currently supported keyrings are: basictext,
+                                    keyrings are: basictext, gnomekeyring,
-                                    gnomekeyring, kwallet, kwallet5, kwallet6
+                                    kwallet, kwallet5, kwallet6
     --no-cookies-from-browser       Do not load cookies from browser (default) --cache-dir DIR                 Location in the filesystem where yt-dlp can store some downloaded information (such as